anartovich/streams-open-docs/content/en/docs/security/security_features.md

 The following secure connections are available:

-* All inbound connections to Streams are SSL-secured by default.
+* All inbound connections to Streams are TLS-secured by default.
 * All outbound connections made by Streams to destination endpoints can be verified to ensure that a trusted certificate is used.
-* Connections between Streams microservice and database can be SSL-secured.
+* Connections between Streams micro services and database can be TLS-secured.
-* Connections between Streams microservice and Kafka can be SSL-secured.
-* Connections to other Axway products (for example, Axway API Gateway) can be SSL-secured.
+* Connections to other Axway products (e.g. Axway API Gateway) can be TLS-secured.

 ## Secure storage

-* Streams Database columns likely to contain sensitive authentication information to external component (e.g. Publisher configuration, Headers values) are stored encrypted in database.
+* Streams relies on Transparent Data Encryption (TDE) to provide [data-at-rest encryption](https://mariadb.com/kb/en/data-at-rest-encryption-overview/) for all objects stored in database.
 * All sensitive Streams configuration items (e.g. MariaDB passwords) are stored in [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) by default which can be used in conjunction with a [Key Management Service](https://kubernetes.io/docs/tasks/administer-cluster/kms-provider/) (KMS) to enable secret data encryption.